How to Clean Window Screens (DIY Guide)

 7) Replace the Screens

-Once the screens are completely dry, you can go ahead and put them back in their rightful slots.
+Once the screens are completely dry, you can go ahead and re-install them in their rightful slots.
 Of course, you’ll want to ensure you’ve cleaned the window frames and tracks as well — which you can focus on while the screens are air drying!

 You May Need New Windows

 At some point, your window screens will be beyond saving.
+Window screens are made of delicate material, so regular maintenance and gentle handling are crucial to prolong their lifespan.
 This may also mean that the entire window (or all of your windows) needs an upgrade.
+Clean window screens can deliver better visibility and improved airflow in the home.

 That’s when you’ll want to call us.
 Arch Exteriors offers worry-free window installations, and getting new windows means better curb appeal, energy efficiency, and more!